xiongma/chinese-law-bert-similarity/README.md

 the new one just same as the original code, so I given up.
 ### Dataset
-Because of my domain work, my work is based on judicial examination education, so I didn't use common dataset, my dataset were labeled by manual work, it include 80000+, 50000+ are similar, 30000+ are dissimilar, this is my dataset [link](https://pan.baidu.com/s/11qaoz6Lgd8oxkESLpKdk-A) pwd ptje
+Because of my domain work, my work is based on judicial examination education, so I didn't use common dataset, my dataset were labeled by manual work, it include 80000+, 50000+ are similar, 30000+ are dissimilar, because of the privacy, I can't open source of this dataset
 ### Suggest:
 In original code, they just got the model pool output, I think there may be other ways to increase the accuracy, I tried some ways to increase the accuracy, but I found one, just concat the [CLS] embedding of the fourth from bottom to tailender in encoder output list, if you want to use my way, just do like this。